New Rally-X: Gameplay

 The player controls a blue racing car.
 The objective is to collect ten yellow flags from the maze before fuel bar runs out.
 Each round has eight common flags, one "special" flag and one "lucky" flag.
 The special flag doubles the score of any flags collected afterward until the level ends.
 The lucky flag, which was not present in the original game, gives bonus points based on how much fuel the player has.

 Enemy red cars attempt to ram the player's vehicle, causing one life to be lost.
 A button releases a smoke screen, at the cost of fuel, making the red cars unable to move for a short time if they run over the smoke screens.
 Boulders in the maze are deadly if collided with.

-The third level and every fourth after that is a bonus round, labelled "Challenging Stage", where red cars remain still.
+The third level and every fourth after that is a bonus round, labelled "Challenging Stage", where red cars remain still until the player's fuel runs out.

 Legacy

 A version of New Rally-X is the load-up game in the PlayStation Portable game Ridge Racer.
 It was also included in Namco Museum Battle Collection for the PSP, along with an entirely new "Arrangement" version of it which has updated graphics, music, and new gameplay mechanics.
 The game was also released on the Microsoft Xbox 360 Live Arcade service on December 27, 2006, and on the Wii Virtual Console in Japan on October 6, 2009.
 In addition, it has also been included in several editions of the Namco plug-n-play game series, from Jakks Pacific.
 A version known as New Rally-X S (the "S" stands for "Special") was also released on Facebook.
 In November 2010, it was included in Namco Museum Megamix for the Wii.
-The game was included on the Nintendo Switch and PlayStation Network as part of the Arcade Archives series in February 2022.
+The game is included on the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series on February 3, 2022 and published by Hamster Corporation (which recently owned many IPs by Nichibutsu, Video System, NMK, UPL, Allumer and Athena).